joeytwiddle/coffeescript-gotchas/README.md

 Which is fine provided you don't want to make things available to the later callback which were in the scope of the `init` function.
-Warning: if you use this pattern a lot, you may find yourself sharing the init var between scopes (which should not matter if used correctly, but will break things if an inner `init` is defined before the outer `init` is called).
+Warning: if you use this pattern in parent and child functions, you may find yourself sharing the `init` var between scopes (which is often not a problem, but will break things if an inner `init` is defined before the outer `init` is called).

+## There is no ternary

+In Javascript the ternary conditional expression is:

+    condition ? result_if_true : result_if_false

+But in Coffeescript you must use the *longer*:

+    if condition then result_if_true else result_if_false

+However Coffeescript does have some other shortcuts which are useful in specific situations (e.g. the existence operator `?`).

+You *could* write a function to do ternary but that would be silly:

+    ternPre  =   (cond,a,b) -> if cond then a else b ternPost = (cond,fA,fB) -> if cond then fA() else fB()

+    x = if x<5 then x else 10-x

+    x = ternPre x<5, x, 10-x             # Always evaluates both results

+    x = ternPost x<5, (->x), ->10-x      # Longer than if-then-else!

+LiveScript introduces a nice case-like `| cond = result` syntax.

 # Tips (not gotchas)